-Other vehicles such as boats, vehicle trailers, RVs, or “u-haul” style trailers are not permitted to be stored or parked on campus, including in the Oak Hall Garage, unless otherwise approved by the Office of Residential Life or Campus Security.
+These vehicles are not permitted to be stored or parked on campus, including in the Oak Hall Garage, unless otherwise approved by the Residential Life Office or Campus Security.

-Certain electric motorized vehicles, including self-balancing two-wheeled boards and any other self-powered vehicles which are deemed unsafe by the office of Residential Life are prohibited from all Residential facilities at all times.
+Certain electric motorized vehicles, including self-balancing two-wheeled boards and any other self-powered vehicles which are deemed unsafe by the Residential Life Office are prohibited from all Residential facilities at all times.